 An arc flash is “a phenomenon where a flashover of electric current leaves its intended path and travels through the air from one conductor to another, or to the ground.
-The results are often violent and when a human is in close proximity to the arc flash, serious injury and even death can occur”.
+The results are often violent and when a human is in close proximity to the arc flash, serious injury and even death can occur”, as defined by OSHA.

 Simply put, and arc flash is a powerful electrical explosion with potentially deadly consequences.
 Arc flashes can produces temperatures in excess of 35,000º Fahrenheit, almost four times the temperature of the surface of the sun.

-The ramifications from an Arc Flash are numerous, here is some of the data illustrating the severity of Arc Flash incidents:
+The ramifications from an arc flash are numerous, here is some of the data illustrating the severity of such incidents:

 - Over 2,000 workers annually are treated for arc flash injuries;

 - Arc flash incidents cost companies millions in medical bills, downtime, and litigation;

 - 80% of electrical injuries are caused by Arc flash events versus electrocutions;

-- Arc Flash explosions can vaporize copper conductors and will expand them to 67,000 times their original volume when the solid copper vaporizes.
+- These explosions can vaporize copper conductors and will expand them to 67,000 times their original volume when the solid copper vaporizes.

 What Causes an Arc Flash?